-As we consider the wide range of communication tools available to the knowledge worker, we can divide them into those which primarily support “push-based” information flows, and those which support “pull-based” flows.
-This distinction was most prominently described in The Power of Pull by John Hagel, John Seeley Brown and Lang Davison.
+As we look at the many communication tools for knowledge workers, we can categorize them into those that mainly support “push-based” information flows and those that assist “pull-based” flows.
+This difference was notably explained in The Power of Pull by John Hagel, John Seeley Brown, and Lang Davison.

-Most of the business communication tools we use today are “push” tools, where the sender of the message decides who will receive it.
-Email is the classic example of this; the sender of the message chooses who to put on the To and Cc lines.
-The recipient gets no choice about whether they receive the message or not, and anyone who is not copied on the message doesn’t even know of its existence.
-The sender is firmly in control.
-Instant messaging, SMS and even phone calls are all examples of push.
+Most business communication tools we use today are “push” tools, meaning the person sending the message decides who gets it.
+Email is a classic example; the sender picks who to include in the To and Cc fields.
+The recipient has no say in receiving the message, and anyone not copied on it is unaware it was sent.
+The sender is clearly in charge.
+Instant messaging, SMS, and phone calls are also examples of push communication.

 In contrast, a “pull” information flow puts the recipient in control by letting them choose what information they want to receive from everything that is available to them.
 This is typically the way activity streams in social networks behave.
 In your Twitter, Facebook or LinkedIn feed you choose which people or topics to follow, and you can read as many or as few of postings as you wish.
 If you don’t log in for a month, you don’t come back to overflowing inbox, you just rejoin at the top of the activity feed.